47degrees/arrow-slides/processed-slides/arrow-meta.md

 And any feature from Arrow, Arrow Meta or the plugins which is adopted by the language will be removed, including Meta itself.

+Arrow Meta is a way to complement the Kotlin compiler.

 ---

 <!-- .slide: data-background="css/images/background-dark.svg" -->